 - Benefit enhancements and beneficiary engagement incentives they have selected to use (e.g., care management home visits to prevent hospitalization, waiver of the Medicare homebound requirement for access to home health services, Part B cost sharing support),

 - Organization website, and

 CMS will also share aggregate information for all REACH ACOs on quality and financial performance based on operations data and financial benchmarks, not evaluation, which will be updated quarterly.
 It is important to note that the quality information presented will be for two claims-based measures—All Cause Readmissions and Unplanned Admissions for Multiple Chronic Conditions.
 In addition, information will be shared on the payments being made to REACH ACOs on a quarterly basis.

-A series of financial methodology papers will be published for the ACO REACH Model in the summer of 2022.
-These papers will be updates to the GPDC Model financial papers, which are available on the GPDC Model webpage.
+A series of methodology papers will be published for the ACO REACH Model in the summer of 2022.
+These papers will be updates to the GPDC Model methodology papers, including all financial papers, which are available on the GPDC Model webpage.

 - CMS will be hosting webinars for the ACO REACH Model.
 The first webinar was hosted on March 1 at 4 PM ET.

 - ACO REACH In Depth Model Overview Webinar - Tuesday, March 22, 2022 from 4:00-5:00 PM ET